 Magnificent Bastard: Brain on occasion.
 Usually when he's trying to save the world for a change.

-The Woobie: In spite of his cheerful personality, Pinky is definitely one of these.
-He gets hit with Break the Cutie quite a bit (Like when he was crying in "The Family That Poits Together, Narfs Together" when he remembers being taken away from his family) and he could really use a hug in the Christmas and Halloween special episodes.
+Pinky, despite his cheerful personality, gets hit with Break the Cutie quite a bit (like when he was crying in "The Family That Poits Together, Narfs Together" when he remembers being taken away from his family), and he could really use a hug at times in the Christmas and Halloween special episodes.